 We seek deeper and broader understanding of contextualized education in all its complexities as it pertains to learning and teaching through wide-ranging programmes, evidence-based research, observation, transdisciplinary collaboration and active engagement of communities of practitioners and involvement of like-minded organisations.

 Creating nurturing environments and providing best educational practices and opportunities for our young is a fundamental obligation we have as a society.
 Fortunately we have matured as a society to acknowledge this as a matter of principle of great significance as is evident in the varieties of ways we try to fulfill this obligation.
 But there is also a shared responsibility to ensure that in practice every effort to this end serves this very purpose.
-This is a delicate balance which requires clarity of purpose, motives that are genuine in intent and in practice.
+This is a delicate balance which requires clarity of purpose and motives that are genuine in intent and in practice.
 Only then we are able to create a healthier, more equitable and prosperous society which ultimately translates to more meaningful lives for everyone.

 Our role in this collective responsibility is supportive, complementary and contributory with a particular attention to making sure that the rights of children and young students are guaranteed, their physical, mental and emotional well-being and their overall welfare is best served by our own work and by engagement of others in the education domain.